 If you’re the type to carefully craft your answers before a job interview, make sure you consider which topics are appropriate, and which you shouldn’t mention.

-For help building or editing your resume and finding out some good questions to ask at your interviews, get in touch with Tim at Fast and Focused Resume Service.
+For help building or editing your resume and finding out some good questions to ask at your interviews, get in touch with me at Fast and Focused Resume Service.
 You’ll land jobs faster than you ever have before.
-Contact me today.